camunda/camunda-docs/docs/self-managed/operate-deployment/operate-authentication.md

 For more information, visit the [Identity documentation](../../concepts/access-control/resource-authorizations/).

-## Zeebe Client Credentials
+## Zeebe client credentials

-In case the Zeebe Gateway is setup with Camunda Identity based authorization, [Zeebe Client OAuth Environment Variables](../zeebe-deployment/security/client-authorization.md#environment-variables) need to be provided.
+If the Zeebe Gateway is set up with Camunda Identity-based authorization, [Zeebe client OAuth environment variables](../zeebe-deployment/security/client-authorization.md#environment-variables) must be provided.